dendibakh/perf-book/chapters/18-Appendix/Appendix-B.md

 HugePages_Free:      128        <== explicit huge pages are not used
 ```

-Also, developers can observe how their application utilizes EHPs and/or THPs by looking at the `smaps` file specific to their process:
+Also, you can observe how your application utilizes EHPs and/or THPs by looking at the `smaps` file specific to your process:

 ```bash
 $ watch -n1 "cat /proc/<PID_OF_PROCESS>/smaps"